Why is COBOL still in demand?

 - VS COBOL II (1988) - ANSI published another revised version with new features like scope terminators, including END-IF, END-PERFORM, END-READ, etc.

-- COBOL 2002 and object-oriented COBOL - Introducing object-orientation in COBOL work began in the early 1990s, and IBM, Fujitsu, Micro Focus was involved in developing object-oriented syntax.
-It was finally approved by the ISO standard and published in late 2002.
+- COBOL 2002 and object-oriented COBOL - IBM, Fujitsu, and Micro Focus were involved in developing object-oriented syntax.
+They started working to introduce object-orientation features in the early 1990s.
+It was finally approved by the ISO and published in late 2002.

-- COBOL v4.1 (2007) - COBOL 2002 suffered from poor support that no compilers completely supported the object-oriented standard.
+- COBOL v4.1 (2007) - COBOL 2002 suffered from poor support, and no compilers completely supported the object-oriented standard.
 So the most popular revised version was developed and released with the standard compiler's support in 2007.

 - COBOL v5.2 (2015) - The next popular revised version was developed and released in 2015.

-- Easy to read as it is like English-like syntax.
+- It is easy to read as it has English-like syntax.

 - Relatively easy to develop, use, and maintain.

-- Has many testing, analysis, and debugging tools.
+- Have many testing, analysis, and debugging tools.